spring-gradle-plugins/dependency-management-plugin/README.md

 # Dependency management plugin

-A Gradle plugin that provides Maven-like dependency management
+A Gradle plugin that provides Maven-like dependency management.
+Based on the configured dependency management metadata, the plugin will control the versions of your project's direct and transitive dependencies.

 ## Requirements